Airline Travel Is Horrible

 In-Flight Entertainment

-I am thankful for the tablet monitors embedded in the backs of the seats in front of us, which is way better than being forced to watch one or two movies on a projection screen like it was many years ago.
-Unfortunately, they are not worth much on some flights.
+I'm thankful for the tablet monitors embedded in the backs of the seats in front of us, which is way better than being forced to watch one or two movies on a projection screen like it was many years ago.
+Unfortunately, they aren't worth much on some flights.

 Our recent trip consisted of three legs.
 The second leg was the longest at more than 10 hours.
 The systems had no way for us to listen to the entertainment.
 I saw some people using closed-caption text to follow along, but that should not have been the only option.

-Unlike those I travel with, I usually do not watch in-flight entertainment, and I always come prepared.
+Unlike those I travel with, I usually don't watch in-flight entertainment, and I always come prepared.
 Well, at least when I have a decent mobile phone.
 Before I travel, I load movies and television series on my phone.
-I will watch the provided entertainment only when there is something I have not already seen.
+I'll watch the provided entertainment only when there's something I haven't already seen.

 My Preferred Seat

-Although I prefer the window seat because I usually do not need to use a toilet more than once per flight, the only seat I do not want is the aisle seat.
+Although I prefer the window seat because I usually don't need to use a toilet more than once per flight, the only seat I don't want is the aisle seat.
 The aisles are also made for thin people.
-I will not nap on a plane if I am stuck in an aisle seat.
+I won't nap on a plane if I'm stuck in an aisle seat.
 People of various sizes will brush my exposed side often enough that napping is impossible.

 No matter which seat I choose, I always feel exhausted after long-haul flights.
-The only flights where I do not need to worry about napping are on short domestic flights of under three hours.
+The only flights where I don't need to worry about napping are on short domestic flights of under three hours.

 Any new airline that decides to study passenger comfort and focus on it will take business away from legacy airlines.
-To think that it will actually happen is probably nothing more than a dream.
+To think that it'll actually happen is probably nothing more than a dream.